rickellis/Astro/README.md

     string: The name of the "set" event

-For example, to add an event that gets the astromomical twighlight and dawn times when the sun is at an angle of -18˚ you would do this:
+For example, to add an event that gets the astromomical dusk and dawn times when the sun is at an angle of -18˚ you would do this:

-    A.Set.sunEvent(-18, 'astronomicalTwighlight' ,'astronomicalDawn')
+    A.Set.sunEvent(-18, 'astronomicalDusk' ,'astronomicalDawn')

 **Default Events**